Line 11 (Shenzhen Metro): Future Development

-Line 11 is planned to have an east extension to Hongling South.
-The one-station extension from Futian to Gangxia North opened on 28 October 2022.
-The extension to Huaqiang South opened on 28 December 2024.
-Hongling South station will open in late 2025.

-Additional proposals include a northern extension into Chang'an, Dongguan with transfers to Dongguan Rail Transit.
+Line 11 is planned to have a northern extension into Chang'an, Dongguan with transfers to Dongguan Rail Transit.

 Rolling stock

-The airport line uses 33 sets of Size A subway trains in eight car sets (no. 1101–1133) with a maximum speed of 120 km/h, including two six standard class carriages and two Business Class carriages.
+The airport line initially uses 33 sets of Size A subway trains in eight car sets (no. 1101–1133) with a maximum speed of 120 km/h, including two six standard class carriages and two Business Class carriages.
 On 4 July 2015, the first train completed eight months of commissioning work, and 10 trains have been delivered from CRRC Zhuzhou as of March 2016.
 The maximum train capacity is 2564 people.